lieszkol/november-gallery/PLUGIN_DOCUMENTATION.md

 Collection of `ZenWare\NovemberGallery\Classes\GalleryItem` classes.
 Serving it as a collection gives access to a ton functionality that is not available with a simple array.
 For example, you could choose to sort the images by filename:
 ```
-{% for galleryitem in customGallery.galleryitems.sortBy('fileName') %}
+{% for galleryitem in customGallery.gallery.items.sortBy('fileName') %}
    <img src="{{ galleryitem.url }}" />
 {% endfor %}
 ```